mynlp/ranis/docs/index.md

 title:  'RANIS - Relational representation of context-dependent roles on information science papers'
 ---

-# Relational representation of context-dependent roles on information science papers
+# RANIS - Relational representation of context-dependent roles on information science papers

 as of 2017-08-28